-Remove all paint from the gasket mating surfaces prior to assembly.
+Remove all paint from the gasket mating surfaces of your new replacement exhaust parts prior to assembly.
 Use acetone or lacquer thinner if available.
 A razor blade or gasket scraper can also be used but care must be taken to not damage the surfaces.
 Once the gasket surfaces are clear, it is a good idea to use compressed air and blow out any debris from both the water and exhaust passages.
 Some manifold manufacturing processes can leave behind metal debris and particles.

-With the old manifolds removed, inspect and clean as necessary the mating surfaces on your engine head(s).
+With the old manifolds removed and prior to installing the new manifolds, inspect and clean as necessary the mating surfaces on your engine head(s).
 Ensure there is no debris in the exhaust ports.
-Now may also be a good time to inspect the exhaust ports and valves to make sure they are in good shape and do not show any signs of rust or corrosion.
+Now is also a good time to inspect the exhaust ports and valves to make sure they are in good shape and do not show any signs of rust or corrosion.
 If your previous exhaust parts were failing and allowing water into the exhaust passages, your engine may need repairs.

 Bolts and Hardware